What do your genes say about you!?

 Please remember: Genes are not the be all end all when it comes to disease risk… the study of Epigenetics (as well as common sense) proves that your environment* acts upon your genetics and ultimately has the greatest impact on your health.
 You can feel empowered by that! *Environment = air, food, microbes, relationships, emotions.

-- The site will provide you with 2 documents (please scroll to the bottom of this post for samples): “Personalized Table,” which lists Pure Encapsulations supplements that might benefit you, and “Personalized Graph,” which indicate which part of various pathways may be affected by your unique genetic makeup.
+- The site will provide you with 2 resources (please scroll to the bottom of this post for images of some samples): “Personalized Table,” which lists Pure Encapsulations supplements that might benefit you, and “Personalized Graph,” which indicate which part of various pathways may be affected by your unique genetic makeup.
 Find these at the top, under “My Results.”

 - If you want to order any of the products from the recommendation, here’s a way to get a discount!
 The BuzzNutrition Supplement Portal offers PureGenomics supplements at a really nice site-wide discount, as well as products from hundreds of other brands.
 Enter the access code “buzznut” at this link: BuzzNutrition Supplement Portal.
 (Transparency disclaimer: I will receive a small portion of purchases made through this portal.
 It’s a win-win!)